agsb/immu/README.md

 Usually leafs are CPU/MCU ISA dependents.

-For now, immu just does the MITC and primitives:
+For now, immu just does the MTC and primitives:

         FALSE TRUE AND OR XOR SHR SHL NEGATE INVERT
         0= 0< = < + - UM+ U< U* (UM*) U/ (UM/MOD)